tendermint/spec/rust-spec/lightclient/verification/verification_002_draft.md

 - `VerifyToTarget` and `Backwards` are called with a single lightblock as root of trust in contrast to passing the complete lightstore.

-- Lightblocks in a lightstore only have a state internal to verification (StateVerified, StateTrusted, etc. are not visible externally).

 - During verification, we record for each lightblock which other lightblock can be used to verify it in one step.
 This is needed to generate verification traces that are needed for IBC.